benjamin-heasly/geffenlab-ephys-pipeline/cortex-user-setup.md

 From there you'll be working in Linux environment and you're ready to run all the commands below.

-## Conda (WSL)
+## local Conda

 We can use [Conda](https://anaconda.org/anaconda/conda) to manage dependencies on the lab machine and on cortex.
-To install conda on the local lab machine run the following:
+To install Conda in your local WSL environment:

 ```
 cd ~